 The city of East Grand Rapids, Michigan worked with M.C.
 Smith Associates to create a downtown hub that would appeal to locals and visitors alike.
-This quaint west Michigan community is prone to sudden lake effect snow squalls, and the city fathers wanted to assure safe passage for all who came to visit the unique retail section known as Gaslight Village.
+This quaint west Michigan community is prone to sudden lake effect snow squalls, and the city wanted to assure safe passage for all who came to visit the unique retail section known as Gaslight Village.

 The project began taking shape in April of 2005 and was completed and operational in time for the post Thanksgiving shopping period.
 The original plan created by the city and Smith Associates, involved a building to house the heating system and associated components.